-- o the person has had legal advice that parentage could not be proven through a court. - o the person has been unsuccessful in proving parentage (such as failed attempts to locate a child's other parent). - o the child was born as a result of a surrogacy arrangement which is not recognised under the Family Law Act 1975. - there are cultural considerations that adversely impact on the individual's capacity to take reasonable maintenance action. - o the payer in the Child Support case is deceased. - o there are other exceptional circumstances.9
+- a person fears that taking action to seek Child Support will cause the payer to react violently towards them or their family. - seeking Child Support may have a harmful or disruptive effect on the person or the payer. - $\circ$ $\;$ the identity of the other parent of the child or children is unknown. - $\circ$ the person has had legal advice that parentage could not be proven through a court. - the person has been unsuccessful in proving parentage (such as failed attempts to locate a child's other parent). - the child was born as a result of a surrogacy arrangement which is not recognised under the Family Law Act 1975. - there are cultural considerations that adversely impact on the individual's capacity to take reasonable maintenance action. - $\circ$ $\;$ the payer in the Child Support case is deceased. - there are other exceptional circumstances.